 A view is simply "something to serve to a user at a given URL."
 When a user requests a URL from whichever domain Django is hosted on, Django looks through its collection of routes (the stuff in urls.py) to see if the requested URL is associated with a view.
 If an association exists, Django passes information about the requester to the view function, and the user is served a response (like a web page).
 Here's what a simple view looks like:

-The only "magic" happening here is thanks to two things Django provides to us: the request object and the render function:
+The only "magic" happening here is thanks to two things Django provides to us: the request

-• render builds a response to serve users.
+contains metadata about the incoming request such as headers, parameters, HTTP method, etc. Most views would use this metadata as a way to serve responses contextually, but we're not going to do anything special today. - render builds a response to serve users.
 In this case, we're returning a page template called index.html, as well as a few variables to render with our page dynamically.

 So our view is set to return a template at myapp/index.html, but that template doesn't actually exist yet.
 We need to create a templates folder in our "myapp" module.
 Django looks for templates here in a way that isn't entirely intuitive.
 Check out our app's folder structure after we add a template and corresponding stylesheet: